jotego/jtcores/modules/jtframe/doc/jtframe-mra.md

 	...
 ]

-# region offset table at "start" byte in the header
+# region offset table at "start" byte in the header.
+This will also enable
+# the LUT parameters in jtframe_dwnld automatically
 offset = { start=0, bits=8, reverse=true, regions=["maincpu","gfx1"...]}

 # if there are black bars on the side of the image